Close

 Outdoor Perimeter

-Using cedar mulch around your home’s perimeter is another natural way to repel fleas.
-Some pet parents use cedar mulch in outdoor garden beds, too.
-Nematodes added to your yard are generally safe around pets, children, and plants.
-They prey on flea larvae so the cycle is broken.
+Using cedar mulch around your home’s perimeter is another natural repellent.
+Nematodes added to your yard prey on flea larvae, interrupting the flea life cycle.

 Limitations of Natural Remedies